byui-cit/wdd131/src/prove/cool-pics-2.md

 The next step is to add the Javascript to make the modal show when an image in the gallery is clicked.

 - Copy the html for the modal and add it to a function in the js file called `viewerTemplate`.
-This function shuold accept two arguments: the url for the image, and the alt text.
+This function should accept two arguments: the url for the image, and the alt text.
 Insert those into the correct places in the template and return it from the function.
 Make sure to remove the html for the viewer from the index.html file!

 <details>
 <summary>viewer template function</summary>